How to scan with a digital camera

 Put together your setup so you are ready to scan, then put the mirror on top of your VALOI Holder.
 Now, when you turn on your camera, the camera will see itself in the mirror.
 Focus that image so the front of the lens is sharp.

 Now line up the middle of the lens aperture (the little 'hole' in the lens) with the middle of your screen or viewfinder.
 If your camera can turn on a grid on the screen, turn that on so you don't have to guess where the middle is.
+Adjust the camera, you may use the rubber feet to help you get it perfectly parallel.

 Once the middle of your screen and the middle of your aperture are lined up, you know your camera is pointing straight down.